 What to Do: Water Filtration & Purification Options

 We rent our home, so investing in a whole house water purification system doesn’t make financial sense for our family; however, when we purchase our own home, I wouldn’t hesitate to invest in a 14-stage water purification system or a whole house water filter and condition system (see sources for more information).
 For now my family uses a Berkey water filter for our drinking and cooking water.
 The Berkey is a gravitational based water filtration system that was recommended to me by Robert Disney, an environmental scientist who spoke on water contamination at a recent conference I attended.
-You can find the Berkey and other gravitational-based systems online (see sources).
+You can find the Berkey and other gravitational-based systems online.

 - Whole House Filtration and Purification Systems are typically the most pricy systems available and, for those who can afford them and who own their own homes, they make the best choice (learn more here).

 - Gravitational Systems like the Berkey are moderately priced and are excellent choices for those who rent their home, have a moderate budget, and are particularly good to have on hand in case of emergency preparedness.
 This is the system we have in our home.
 They are also extremely efficient and the cost per gallon of filtered water is typically only a few pennies.
-You can find them online (see sources).
+You can find them online.

 - Point-of-use Filters for showers and baths are a good choice for those who cannot afford a whole house system or who rent their homes.
 Remember: your skin is your largest organ and it absorbs what you put on it, so if you’re bathing in tap water, your body may still be absorbing contaminants.
 Point-of-use filters for the shower and bath are reasonably priced and we purchased two bath filters and one shower filter in our home.
-You can find them online (see sources).
+You can find them online.

 - Other filters are not typically as efficient as the gravitational based systems.
 While initially the cost of a pitcher or faucet filter may be low ($50 or so), the increased frequency with which you replace filters means the cost per gallon of filtered water is typically $0.10 to $0.20 (compared to $0.016 to $0.055 with a gravitational system like the Berkey).
-Moreover, the pitcher-based and faucet-based filters you typically find in the stores are not as efficient at removing contaminants as the Berkey or whole house systems are.